jmargatan/cloudflare-ddns-updater/README.md

 optional arguments:
-  -h, --help           show this help message and exit --frequency min max  The minimum and maximum duration (in minutes) on how
+  -h, --help           show this help message and exit --frequency MIN MAX  The minimum and maximum duration (in minutes) on how
                        frequent this script should be executed.
 The script is designed to randomly execute within the provided range to avoid a uniform pattern.
 If not set, by default, the script runs every 10 minutes.
+  --log-dir LOG_DIR    The directory where log files will be generated.
+The
+                       log is rotated every midnight and kept for 7 days.
+If not set, by default, it will log to console.
 ```

 by James Margatan